medja/better-chat/README.md

 Features:

- - Chat integration
+ - TeamSpeak integration
  - In-game chat history
+ - Player name auto-complete
+ - Persistent chat input
  - Fix for in-game chat lag

 License:

  - This mod is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License)
  - As a Payday 2 MOD the game is a necessary requirement and does not fall under my license
- - Neither does the Payday 2 Lua Hook, which is used for loading the MOD (HookAPI.h and PD2HookAPI.lib files)
+ - Neither does the Payday 2 Lua Hook, which is used for loading the MOD (IPHLPAPI.dll, HookAPI.h and PD2HookAPI.lib files)